 Savannah’s “CJ the DJ” is Revolutionizing the Performance Industry with New App

-You may have heard Jackson, who has a successful career in the music industry and is an award-winning DJ known as “CJ the DJ.”
+You probably have already heard of Jackson, who has a successful career in the music industry and is an award-winning DJ known as “CJ the DJ.”
 He is a long-time radio personality on Savannah stations and can often be found performing at different clubs and events around town.
 Like most good business ideas, his stemmed from a problem he was experiencing in his work.

 The idea behind Performer Pocket came to fruition due to the hassles Jackson was facing engaging with his audience.
 If you’ve attended a club, concert, or live performance of any kind, then you know it is nearly impossible to engage with the performer amongst hundreds, sometimes thousands of other attendees, especially in a loud environment.
 It’s also difficult for the performer who is trying to keep their set or show running and the crowd entertained.

 Performer Pocket is a mobile app that specifically “lets performers take requests in real-time, receive tips virtually, and have fans connect with performers on the spot,” says Jackson.
 Fans scan a QR code provided by the performer to download the app and send requests in seconds.
-Most people don’t carry cash around these days so the virtual tip jar feature allows fans to show monetary appreciation and support to the performer with the click of a button.
-Additionally, it provides performers with a one-stop shop to link all their social media handles to their page on the app.
-This makes it easier for fans to connect and follow performers across various platforms.
+Most people don’t carry cash around these days so the virtual tip jar feature allows fans to show monetary appreciation and support with the click of a button.
+Additionally, the app provides performers with a one-stop shop to link all their social media handles on their accounts making it easier for fans to connect and follow performers across various social platforms.
 A merchandising feature can also be enabled to allow artists to sell memorabilia via Performer Pocket.
 Lastly, the booking feature allows fans to request quotes and schedule a performer for their own events.
 To further personalize the user experience, Performer Pocket allows the artist to fully customize their page by adding a personalized style and layout to their account.

-Performer Pocket is only $9.99 per month and allows users to customize their page.
-It’s important to note that the platform is not limited to DJs alone but caters to all types of performers, including those involved in public speaking and other creative fields.
+Performer Pocket is only $9.99 per month.
+It’s important to note that the platform is not limited to DJs alone but caters to all kinds of performers, including those involved in public speaking and other creative fields.
 Jackson shared that in his research, he found that “1.3 million people have been making money through live performances since COVID-19 and that number only continues to grow.”

 Performer Pocket has already gained promising traction before its official launch.
 In June of 2023, Jackson and Montague won Startup Runway in Savannah.
 The pitch competition featured local entrepreneurs with innovative ideas.
 Performer Pocket’s pitch won the Judges Choice Award, which included a $10,000 cash prize.
 The business partners say their next steps are to continue building their foundation for the app here in the United States before taking it internationally.